The University's Director of Employability and Careers, Tom Banham, looks at some of the ways by which you can enhance your online reputation:

 The TV series Hunted provides an effective (and entertaining) illustration of how our online activity can betray our movements, our intentions and our personal networks.
 In some cases, confiscated devices, phishing attempts and hacked passwords are used as a means of gaining sensitive information, but all too regularly the clues hide in plain sight: on open social media accounts that any of us can see.
 If you're posting in an open forum, anybody can access that information.

 Tweeting something like…

 …is obviously a bad idea.
 But communicating even snippets of such information has risks, because snippets can build into a larger picture about you and your circumstances.

 It isn't just what we post that poses a potential risk.
 Our accounts themselves may be sharing more than we might think.
 If you've ever seen your Facebook profile picture staring back at you from the comments section of a blog post, or if you've seen adverts targeting your interests, you'll have an idea of the kind of thing that can get passed around.
 It's a good idea to go through your social media security settings with a fine-toothed comb now and again, to lock down as much as you're able, but inevitably there is a tradeoff between security and functionality.

 There are other measures you can take to stay private online.
-For more sensitive activity you could use the privacy mode on your web browser, and there are browser extensions like Privacy Badger and Ghostery which can be used to block tracking activity and social media integration.
+For more sensitive activity you could use the privacy mode on your web browser, and there are browser extensions like Privacy Badger, Ghostery and uBlock Origin (the latter installed on University instances of Chrome and Firefox) which can be used to block tracking activity and social media integration.
 But perhaps the simplest way of staying private on the internet is to not share personal information in the first place.